kaimfrai/atr/README.md

 * Virtual: An implementation using interfaces, inheritance, virtual functions, and std::unique_ptr.
 * Visitor: An experimental alternative that is not using ATR.
 When calling a function of a type-erased stored object, all possibly stored types need to be explicitly mentioned.
 This works similar to std::variant but does not require the types to be specified until later.

-Note that the assembly of archetype is nearly identical to the assembly of replication.
+Note that the assembly of Archetype is nearly identical to the assembly of Replication.
+More effort will be put into assimilating the other ATR samples to their replicated counterpart.

 To run all evaluation scripts do the following: